learn-co-curriculum/phase-0-html-link-tag-with-href/README.md

 the file.
 Then set the `href` attribute of your new link element to `https://flatironschool.com`.

-You can run the tests with this lab via `learn`.
+You can run the tests with this lab via `learn test`.
 Make sure you save the file before running the test suite.
 Failing tests will provide helpful error messages that you can use to debug your code — read them closely for hints!